 Of course, there are cucumber sandwiches; freshly baked scones with lashings of clotted cream and spoonfuls of sweet jam; as well as plenty of pastries to be found in this guide and the chance to make it an extra special occasion with a glass of fizz.

 The lowdown: Country house hotel, Hatherley Manor, offers a relaxed setting for afternoon tea, with the option to dine outside during the summer or cosy up next to a log burner in winter.
-Enjoy a selection of sandwiches, homemade cakes and fruit scones, while there’s also an Alternative Afternoon Tea option that comes compete with mini fish and chips, mini cottage pie, sandwiches, and sweet treats, plus a glass of Prosecco or Pimms.
+Enjoy a selection of finger sandwiches, homemade cakes and fruit scones smothered in jam and cream, along with freshly brewed tea or coffee.
+If you’re more of a savoury fan, tuck into the Alternative Afternoon Tea option that comes compete with mini fish and chips; mini cottage pie; and a choice of sandwiches including fillings of smoked salmon and cream cheese, egg mayonnaise, and cucumber, or wraps spanning chicken Caesar, roast vegetable and smoked salmon and cream cheese.
+You’ll also get to feast on sweet treats and sip a glass of Prosecco or Pimm’s.
+There’s also a Summer Afternoon Tea that features a refreshing gin and elderflower cocktail, mini Caesar salad, open salmon sandwiches served on focaccia, fresh scones, and a selection of cakes and fancies.

 SoGlos loves: A voucher for afternoon tea at the hotel makes a thoughtful present, with the chance to purchase the gift for two, four or six people.

-How much?: Full Afternoon Tea costs £11 per person, while the Alternative Afternoon Tea is £40 for two.
+How much?: Full Afternoon Tea costs £13.50 per person, the Alternative Afternoon Tea is £40 for two, and Summer Afternoon Tea is £58 for two.

 To book: Call (01452) 730217, email firstname.lastname@example.org or visit hatherleymanor.com directly.